DiarmuidHenry/PP5/README.md

 ![Product Management Landing Page](/media/readme-images/product_management_landing_page.png)

-When *Add Product* is clicked, the superuser is taking to a form to complete details of the new product.
+When *Add New Product* is clicked, the superuser is taken to a form, where they can enter details of a new product.

 ![Product Management Add Product](/media/readme-images/product_management_add_product.png)